 4.01 Smoking is prohibited in all university buildings owned, operated, leased or rented, in university-owned vehicles, on university sporting areas, on children’s playgrounds, and on university-operated bar and restaurant patios.

 The selling of tobacco products and e-cigarettes on university property or in university buildings is prohibited.

 Smoking is prohibited inside all buildings.
 It is also prohibited within 10 meters of any building, or if the building is less than 10m from the property line, prohibited 10m from any doorway.
 As indicated in 4.01, smoking is also prohibited on bar and restaurant patios that might be outside of this 10m restriction.
 It is also prohibited within 20m of children’s playgrounds and university sporting areas.

-Use of tobacco and other traditional aboriginal medicines are allowed under certain circumstances, as described in Policy 7.14 Aboriginal Use of Traditional Medicines.
+Use of tobacco and other traditional aboriginal medicines are allowed under certain circumstances, as described in Policy 7.14 Indigenous Use of Traditional Medicines.